agamemnp/locker_offering/memo.md

+Below is the updated proposal document with the new Section 8 added:

+---

 # Pilot Proposal: Athens Hub Injection to Athens Lockers

 ## 1. Overview

-Based on the provided pricing structures and service components, we propose a pilot project to route parcels from the Athens hub (hub injection) directly to Athens lockers.
-This initiative will help us validate both the operational efficiency and technical integration of locker-based delivery while ensuring cost-effectiveness and a seamless customer experience.
+Based on the provided pricing structures and service components, we invite you to join our pilot project, where parcels will be routed from our Athens hub directly to Athens lockers.
+This initiative is designed to validate the operational efficiency and technical integration of our locker-based delivery system, ensuring both cost-effectiveness and a seamless customer experience.
+In Greece’s fiercely competitive courier industry—where the race to the bottom is a constant challenge—we recognize that optimizing expensive last-mile operations in key markets like Athens and Thessaloniki is critical.
+That’s why we are opening our extensive Locker network for your use, paving the way for a collaborative, innovative, and sustainable solution that sets a new industry benchmark.

 ---